Tropical Storm Gabrielle (2007): Impact

 Rough surf from Gabrielle along the coast of Florida drowned one surfer and forced the rescue of 200 swimmers.
 Officials at New Smyrna Beach estimated 6 to 9 ft seas.
 By early on September 9, the outer rainbands began affecting southeastern North Carolina.
 Sustained winds of tropical storm force occurred along the coastline, unofficially reaching 44 mph at Frisco.
 Wind gusts were stronger, unofficially reaching 61 mph at Ocracoke.
 Along the coast, rough surf was reported, and waves reached 10 to 12 ft.
 Rip currents caused numerous swimmers to be rescued by lifeguards.
 Heavy rainfall from the storm was confined to near its immediate landfall location, peaking at 9.03 in at a station 7.2 mi to the east-northeast of Newport; other areas reported 4 to 8 in.
 Two offshore ships observed tropical storm-force winds, though the reports were considered to be overestimated.

 In some locations, the rainfall led to flooding, which prevented farmers from harvesting crops.
 Elsewhere throughout the state, the storm failed to relieve severe drought conditions as it was initially hoped to.
 The passage of the storm left a portion of North Carolina Highway 12 on Hatteras Island closed for three hours, briefly flooding part of the road.
 Streets in Morehead City and Beaufort were closed, and several homes and businesses suffered minor flood damage.
 In Carteret County, the flooding inflicted $5,000 in property damage.
 Storm surge was fairly light along the coast, peaking at 3 ft above normal at Hatteras Island.
 Overall damage in the state was minor, including minor beach erosion and some flooded streets.
-No fatalities were reported.